Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 ### Go to Transcript Explorer

-If you want to evaluate early drop-offs during conversations to improve your Virtual Agent, click the **Drop off** step to access the **Go to Transcript Explorer** menu.
+If you want to evaluate early drop-offs during conversations to improve your virtual agent, click the **Drop off** step to access the **Go to Transcript Explorer** menu.

 This menu allows you to check conversations by searching for keywords that represent the steps when the customer drops off.